 - Call your state’s dietetic association, or check their website.

-- Look through the yellow pages under “dietitian” or “nutrition”, and choose someone with RD credentials.
+- Look through the yellow pages under “dietitian” or “nutrition”, and choose someone with RD or RDN credentials.

 For information and tips on finding a counselor, therapist or treatment program to help you deal with the underlying issues of your disordered eating, read our article Finding Treatment for Eating Issues.